inaka/Jayme/README.md

 }
 ```

-As already suggested in this document, [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) can be used in cooperation with Jayme and your app to facilitate JSON structure conversions and casts.
+In this example, we used [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) in purpose to expose how it can be used in cooperation with Jayme and your app to facilitate JSON structure conversions and casts.

-Now that you've got your first entity, you just go and create your first repository, as simple as this:
+Then, let's define the `UserRepository`:

 ```swift
 // UserRepository.swift